MinecraftForge/Documentation/docs/concepts/registries.md

                                                     // So, namespace is inherited from class annotation: "minecraft"
                                                     // To inject: "minecraft:ender_pearl" from the [Item] registry

+    @ObjectHolder("minecraft:arrow")
+    public static final ArrowItem arrow = null;     // Annotation present. [public static] is required. [final] is optional.
+                                                    // ArrowItem does not have a corresponding registry.
+                                                    // ArrowItem's supertype of Item has a corresponding registry: [Item]
+                                                    // Resource location is explicitly defined: "minecraft:arrow"
+                                                    // To inject: "minecraft:arrow" from the [Item] registry

     public static Block bedrock = null;             // No annotation, so [public static final] is required.
                                                     // Therefore, the field is ignored.

+    public static final ItemGroup group = null;     // No annotation. [public static final] is required.
+                                                    // ItemGroup does not have a corresponding registry.
+                                                    // No supertypes of ItemGroup has a corresponding registry.
+                                                    // Therefore, THIS WILL PRODUCE AN EXCEPTION.
 }

 class UnannotatedHolder { // Note the lack of an @ObjectHolder annotation on this class.
     @ObjectHolder("minecraft:flame")
     public static final Enchantment flame = null;   // Annotation present. [public static] is required. [final] is optional.
-                                                    // Registry to be queried is [Enchantment].
+                                                    // Enchantment has corresponding registry: [Enchantment].
                                                     // Resource location is explicitly defined: "minecraft:flame"
                                                     // To inject: "minecraft:flame" from the [Enchantment] registry

-    public static final Biome ice_flat = null;      // No annotation, so [public static final] is required.
-                                                    // No annotation on the enclosing class.
+    public static final Biome ice_flat = null;      // No annotation on the enclosing class.
                                                     // Therefore, the field is ignored.

     @ObjectHolder("minecraft:creeper")
     public static Entity creeper = null;            // Annotation present. [public static] is required.
-                                                    // No valid registry exists for [Entity].
+                                                    // Entity does not have a corresponding registry.
+                                                    // No supertypes of Entity has a corresponding registry.
                                                     // Therefore, THIS WILL PRODUCE AN EXCEPTION.

     @ObjectHolder("levitation")
     public static final Potion levitation = null;   // Annotation present. [public static] is required. [final] is optional.
-                                                    // Registry to be queried is [Potion].
+                                                    // Potion has a corresponding registry: [Potion].
                                                     // Name path is the value of the annotation: "levitation"
                                                     // Namespace is not explicitly defined.
                                                     // No annotation in enclosing class.